twobitlabs/LeakInspector/README.md

 LeakInspector is written in Swift but works on Objective-C projects too.
 This project was inspired by [Square's Leak Canary](https://github.com/square/leakcanary) for Android.
 At [Two Bit Labs](http://twobitlabs.com) we use Leak Canary on our Android projects and have been so impressed with how it helped us catch memory leaks during the development cycle that we wanted a similar tool for the iOS apps we work on.

-This was a quick proof of concept so there's a lot of room for improvement to make it more robust and helpful in identifying the source of a leak.

 ## How to use it

 At the moment we don't have Cocoapods or Carthage support so you'll need to git submodule it or just download a zip and drop the 2 swift files directly into your project: